 Key Points:

-• First systematic study on automating WebShell family classification
+• First systematic study automating WebShell family classification through representation learning

-• Novel dynamic function call trace extraction for behavior analysis
+• Novel dynamic function call trace extraction and LLM-based synthetic trace generation for behavioral analysis

-• Comprehensive evaluation of representation methods across multiple datasets
+• Comprehensive evaluation of representation methods (sequence, graph, and tree-based models) across multiple datasets with practical insights for optimal model selection

 📑 Click to see abstract